Manuela Sáenz: Years in exile and death (1835–1856)

 When she attempted to return to Ecuador in 1835, the Ecuadorian president, Vicente Rocafuerte, revoked her passport.
+She was charged with conspiracy against the Spanish crown, and was thus exiled, despite the fact that she did not get a trial.
 Rocafuerte justified his order to exile Sáenz by stating “It is the women who most promote the spirit of anarchy in these countries".
 She then took refuge in northern Peru, living in the small coastal town of Paita.
-She descended into poverty and for the next twenty-five years, a destitute outcast, Manuela sold tobacco and translated letters for North American whale hunters who wrote to their lovers in Latin America.
+She remained politically active and frequently wrote letters to other revolutionaries.
+She descended into poverty and for the next twenty-five years, a destitute outcast, Manuela sold tobacco and translated letters for North American whale hunters who wrote to their lovers in Hispanic America.
 While there, she met the American author Herman Melville, and the revolutionary Giuseppe Garibaldi.

 Saenz would establish The Society of Patriotic Ladies and decorating the members with the slogan “To the patriotism of the most sensitive" Manuela Sáenz and other women partook in conspiracies against Spanish rule in her years of exile.

 In 1847, her husband was murdered in Pativilca and she was denied her 8,000 pesos inheritance.
 Disabled after the stairs in her home collapsed, Manuela died in Paita, on 23 November 1856, during a diphtheria epidemic.
 Her body was buried in a communal, mass grave and her belongings were burned.
 The items that did survive, personal letters and artifacts, contributed later to the legacy of both her and Simon Bolívar.